ibm-cloud-docs/cis/managing-for-reliability.md

 Two specific Page Rules take precedence for caching overall:

- * If a Page Rule has **Cache Level** set to `Bypass`, the resources that match that Page Rule are not cached.
-IBM CIS still acts as a proxy, and our other performance features remain active.
+ * If a Page Rule has **Cache Level** set to `Bypass`, the resources that match that Page Rule are not cached. {{site.data.keyword.cis_short_notm}} still acts as a proxy, and our other performance features remain active.
 However, your content is fetched from your origin server directly, instead of served from our cache.

  * If a Page Rule has **Cache Level** set to `Cache everything`, resources that match the Page Rule are cached. **Using this Page Rule setting is the only way to tell us to cache resources beyond what we consider static, including HTML.**